sedgwick-docs/Corp.Api.DocMan.Lib/README.md

 - **Include deleted**: Pass `includeDeleted: true` to retrieve all records regardless of deletion status.
 - **Restore a record**: To "undelete" a file or folder, call `UpdateAsync` with `Deleted = false`.

-### Audit Services Are Insert-Only
+### Audit Services

-The `IFileViewAuditService` and `IOriginalFileDeleteAuditService` intentionally provide only an `InsertAsync` method.
-There are no update, delete, or retrieve operations.
-This is a deliberate design choice to ensure audit records are immutable — once created, they cannot be tampered with from the application layer.
+The `IFileViewAuditService` and `IOriginalFileDeleteAuditService` are primarily insert-only services. `IFileViewAuditService` provides only `InsertAsync` — there are no update, delete, or retrieve operations, ensuring view audit records are immutable. `IOriginalFileDeleteAuditService` provides `InsertAsync` for recording deletions and a `DeletePhysicalAsync` method for administrative cleanup of audit records when necessary.

 ## Troubleshooting